 What is this?
 (Students respond "This is..." with vocabulary word for the image.)
-Now find this image on one of your Vocabulary Snapshots - Lesson 1 pages and draw a circle around it.
+Now find this image on your Vocabulary Snapshots page and draw a circle around it.
 Show me...
 (Check for understanding as students circle the image on their Vocabulary Snapshots page.)